Galactic99/Blog-Using-Python/README.md

    By default, the app will run on `http://localhost:5001/`.
 You can visit this URL to see the app in action.

-3. **Creating the First Admin User**:
-   - After launching the app, register the first user.
-This user will automatically be given admin privileges (ID = 1).
-   - Admin users can delete any blog post or comment, whereas regular users can only delete their own.

 ### Functionality Overview